Chateau Mercian Logo - Courtesy of www.koshuofjapan.com |

 Château Mercian "Koshu Kiiroka" 甲州きいろ香 , Yamanashi, Japan 2016

-"Koshu" is a white grape variety, with a distinctive pinkish skin,
+"Koshu" is a white grape variety, with a distinctive pinkish skin, grown primarily in the "Yamanashi" Prefecture of Japan - edited for ©LeDomduVin 2019 |

-Some times ago, depending on the source, it appeared that it was mistaken at first to have European origin by some and believed to be indigenous of Japan by others.
-But later on, after studying its DNA, it seemed, in fact, to be a hybrid of a Europe's Vitis vinifera and one or more Asian Vitis species.
-Nowadays, it is clear that parts of its DNA originated from Europe and it is believed to have found its way to Japan via the Silk Road, probably a 1000 years ago, travelling from Europe via the Caucasus, across Central Asia, then on to China and finally to Japan.
-Consequently, Koshu, being found only in Japan, is now considered the most important indigenous grape variety of Japan.
+Nowadays, it is clear that parts of its DNA originated from Europe.
+It is believed to have found its way to Japan via the Silk Road, probably a thousand years ago, traveling from Europe via the Caucasus, across Central Asia, then on to China, and finally to Japan.
+Consequently, Koshu, found only in Japan, is now considered Japan's most important indigenous grape variety.

-Yamanashi Prefecture Map with regions courtesy of web-japan.org
+Yamanashi Prefecture Map with regions courtesy of web-japan.org edited by ©LeDomduVin 2019 |

 The name “Koshu” is also a former name for "Yamanashi" and is still the name of a region within the "Yamanashi" prefecture (see map above).

-Château Mercian Koshu Kiiroka 甲州きいろ香 , Yamanashi, Japan 2016
+Château Mercian Koshu Kiiroka 甲州きいろ香 , Yamanashi, Japan 2016 - ©LeDomduVin 2019 |

 Château Mercian Koshu Kiiroka 甲州きいろ香 " 2016

-Very clear, clean, really pale yellow colour with silver and greenish reflects.
+Very clear, clean, really pale yellow color with silver and greenish reflects.
 Very expressive and clean, perfumy, zesty nose where mingle floral, honeysuckle notes and yellow fruit aromas like citrus and peach.
 Dry-German-wine-like nose in a way.
 The palate is dry, balanced and zesty, with a crispy mouthfeel enhanced by yellow fruit, peach and citrus flavours (like on the nose), and lemony acidity.
-I really loved it, more especially the combination of the presence of fruitiness without being sweet, and high acidity without being puckering.
-Really enjoyable and perfect to start the menu, the acidity generating the saliva in your mouth, it opens up your appetite.
-Although I did not think that it was necessarily the perfect pairing, it went quite well overall with the appetizers combination of Marinated Black Fungus / Spicy Wagyu Beef Cheek / Chilled Bitter Melon.
-To my palate and overall senses, this wine was a very nice discovery, not the most complex yet really pleasant, clean and cleansing.
-I will definitely keep an eye open for an opportunity to try more "Koshu" wines in the future.
-Definitely, a grape to discover. (©LeDomduVin - May 02 2019)
+I loved it, especially the combination of fruitiness without being sweet and high acidity without being puckering.
+Really enjoyable and perfect to start the menu.
+The acidity generating the saliva in your mouth opens up your appetite.

-Château Mercian Koshu Kiiroka 甲州きいろ香 , Yamanashi, Japan 2016 (back label)
+Château Mercian Koshu Kiiroka 甲州きいろ香 , Yamanashi, Japan 2016 (back label) - ©LeDomduVin 2019 |

 The second wine was